yt-dlp/yt-dlp/README.md

                                      re-encoding is necessary (currently
                                      supported: mp4|flv|ogg|webm|mkv|avi)
     --postprocessor-args NAME:ARGS   Give these arguments to the postprocessors.
-                                     Specify the postprocessor name and the
+                                     Specify the postprocessor/executable name
-                                     arguments separated by a colon ':' to give the argument to only the specified
+                                     and the arguments separated by a colon ':' to give the argument to only the specified postprocessor/executable.
+Supported
-                                     postprocessor.
-Supported names are
+                                     postprocessors are: SponSkrub,
                                      ExtractAudio, VideoRemuxer, VideoConvertor,
                                      EmbedSubtitle, Metadata, Merger,
                                      FixupStretched, FixupM4a, FixupM3u8,
-                                     SubtitlesConvertor, EmbedThumbnail,
-                                     XAttrMetadata, SponSkrub and Default.
-You
+                                     SubtitlesConvertor and EmbedThumbnail.
+The
+                                     supported executables are: SponSkrub,
+                                     FFmpeg, FFprobe, avconf, avprobe and
-                                     can use this option multiple times to give different arguments to different
+                                     AtomicParsley.
+You can use this option
+                                     multiple times to give different arguments
-                                     postprocessors
+                                     to different postprocessors.
+You can also
+                                     specify "PP+EXE:ARGS" to give the arguments
+                                     to the specified executable only when being used by the specified postprocessor (Alias:
+                                     --ppa)
     -k, --keep-video                 Keep the intermediate video file on disk after post-processing
     --no-keep-video                  Delete the intermediate video file after